aleksailosey/markup-translator/README.md

 ```
 None of the three attributes above will be translated into the provided target language.
 While this is desirable behavior for the `type` attribute, it is not so for both the `placeholder` and `title` attributes.

-### Example of undesired behavior concerning template engines
+### Example of undesired behavior when using a template engine
-Suppose we use the Handlebars template engine in the code below:
+Suppose we use the [Handlebars](https://handlebarsjs.com/) template engine in the code below:
 ```handlebars
 <body>
   {{> partial}}